sarahcolbert/PGC_SUI_PRS/README.md

 Below we provide code for how to test the association between a single PRS and phenotype of interest.
 You will need to make some edits/replacements in the code chunks which start with **"## !!EDIT:"**

-The code will first merge together prs, phenotype and covariate data.
-Then it will run two logistic regressions, one which includes the PRS as a predictor and one which does not.
+The code will first merge together prs, phenotype and covariate data. **These should be the exact phenotypes and covariates used in the GWAS.** Then it will run two logistic regressions, one which includes the PRS as a predictor (PRS+PCs) and one which does not (PCs only).
 It will use the regression output to calculate Nagelkerke's R^2^ (using the fmsb package) and liability R^2^.
 To calculate R^2^ on the liability scale, it uses the following population prevalences (K):

 | Phenotype | K             |
 | :-------- |--------------:|